Porter Robinson: 2024–present: Smile! :D

 On February 29, 2024, Robinson released a video teaser for a new project, where a fictional video essayist from 2028 details how Robinson would go on to delete his entire discography from the internet and then disappear on March 1, 2024.
 A brief snippet of new music was included at the end, and a countdown to March 1 started on Robinson's website.
 After the countdown, it was revealed that Robinson's next album was finished.
 On March 20, Robinson released the album's lead single, "Cheerleader" alongside a music video.
 On April 22, Robinson teased the second single, "Knock Yourself Out XD" on social media.
 It released alongside a music video on April 24.

 On April 23, Robinson announced that the album would be titled Smile! :D and that it would be released on July 26.
 Two days later, on April 25, he announced a world tour after the release of Smile! :D beginning August 2024, marking Robinson's first world tour.
 The world tour featured special guests, with Ericdoa on all North American shows, Galileo Galilei on the Tokyo and Osaka shows, Ninajirachi on all Australian shows, and Underscores on all European shows.
 On June 5, 2024, Robinson released the third single of the album, "Russian Roulette".
 Robinson sees the song as a path to addressing the ideas of "oblivion, of career suicide, of disappearing", and finding a balance with his obligations.
 A lyric video for the song was published on June 13, 2024.
 On July 19, Robinson released the fourth single of the album, "Kitsune Maison Freestyle".
 Before the release, Robinson announced a pop up event on July 18, where he gave away clothes for free to fans in Los Angeles.

 Smile! :D was released on July 26, 2024.
 According to Robinson, the album is "reckoning with the downsides of fame".
 A music video for the song "Easier to Love You" from Smile! :D was released on August 1, 2024.
 On August 12, 2024, the tenth anniversary of the release of Worlds, Robinson released his song "Hollowheart" and announced a new tenth anniversary release of the album, as well as a live album based on his performance at his Second Sky Music Festival in 2019.
 On February 13, 2025, Robinson appeared on triple J's Like a Version segment, where Robinson with his live band performed "Cheerleader" and a cover of Fontaines D.C.'s "Favourite".
 On May 1, 2025, "Cheerleader" and "Knock Yourself Out XD" were added to Dance Dance Revolution World as playable songs.
 On July 25, 2025, Michael Clifford released the song "Kill Me for Always", which Robinson features on.
+On April 10, 2026, Robinson made a surprise appearance during Ninajirachi's performance at Coachella to debut a new collaboration between the two, titled "WannaCry".
+"WannaCry" was released on July 29, 2026.

+On September 17, 2026, Smile! :D Plus+, a remix album of Smile! :D was announced, including features from Ninajirachi, and Underscores, among others.